 Florence

-- Hostel Archi Rossi.
+- Budget.
+Hostel Archi Rossi.
 A popular hostel near the train station with private and shared rooms, free breakfast, and good reviews.

-- Room Mate Luca.
+- Mid-range.
+Room Mate Luca.
 A well-reviewed 4-star hotel in a 19th-century building, 10 minutes walk from the Duomo.
 Good value for a 4-star.

 See all accommodation in Florence on Booking.com.

-See all accommodation in Bologna on Booking.com.
+See all accommodation in Manarola on Booking.com.

 Venice

-- B&B Bloom Settimo Cielo.
+- Budget.
+B&B Bloom Settimo Cielo.
 A highly rated B&B with individually designed rooms, en-suite facilities, and a rooftop terrace.
 10 minutes from St. Mark’s Square.

-- Hotel Saturnia & International.
+- Splurge.
+Hotel Saturnia & International.
 A 4-star hotel just moments from St. Mark’s Square in a turn-of-the-century building.
 En-suite rooms, terrace, and an on-site restaurant.

 See all accommodation in Venice on Booking.com.